Learning to Play Trajectory Games Against Opponents with Unknown Objectives: Experiments

 \paragraph{KKT-Constrained Solver} In contrast to our method, the solver by Peters~\etalcite{peters2021inferring} has no support for either private or shared inequality constraints.
 Consequently, this baseline can be viewed as solving a simplified version of the problem in \cref{inverse_game} where the inequality constraints associated with the inner-level \ac{gnep} are dropped.
 Nonetheless, we still use a cubic penalty term as in \cref{cost structure} to encode soft collision avoidance.
-Furthermore, for fair comparison, we only use the baseline to \emph{estimate} the objectives but compute control commands from a \ac{gnep} considering all inequality constraints.
+Furthermore, for fair comparison, we only use the baseline to \emph{estimate} the objectives but compute control commands from a \ac{gnep} considering all constraints.

-\paragraph{\ac{mpc} with Constant-Velocity Predictions} This baseline assumes that opponents move with a constant-velocity as observed at the latest time step.
-We use this baseline as a representative method for predictive planning approaches that do not explicitly model interaction.
+\paragraph{\ac{mpc} with Constant-Velocity Predictions} This baseline assumes that opponents move with constant velocity as observed at the latest time step.
+We use this baseline as a representative method for predictive planning approaches that do not explicitly model interaction. \revisedInline{ \paragraph{Heuristic Estimation MPGP} To highlight the importance of online intent inference, for the ramp merging evaluation, we also compare against a game-theoretic baseline that assumes a fixed intent for all opponents.
+This fixed intent is recovered by taking each agent's initial lane and velocity as a heuristic preference estimate. }

-To ensure a fair comparison, we use the same \ac{mcp} backend \cite{dirkse1995path} to solve all \ac{gnep}s and optimization problems.
+To ensure a fair comparison, we use the same \ac{mcp} backend \cite{dirkse1995path} to solve all \ac{gnep}s and optimization problems with a default convergence tolerance of $1e^{-6}$.
 Furthermore, all planners utilize the same planning horizon and history buffer size of~$10$ time steps with a time-discretization of~$\SI{0.1}{\second}$.
+For the iterative \ac{mle} solve procedure in the $2$-player running example and the ramp merging scenario, we employ a learning rate of $2e^{-2}$ for objective parameters and $1e^{-3}$ for initial states.
+We terminate \acl{mle} iteration when the norm of the parameter update step is smaller than $1e^{-4}$, or after a maximum of $30$ steps.
 Finally, opponent behavior is generated by solving a separate ground-truth game whose parameters are hidden from the ego-agent.